SolracHQ/R8/README.md

 - The debugger works
 - The GUI works
 - The roms drag and drop works
+- Use default system file explorer to load roms
+- The assembler works
+- You can load a plain text assembler file and run it

 ## Possible improvements

-- Add a menu to load roms (drag and drop is not very user friendly)
 - Add a menu to change the speed of the emulator (by default it runs at 60Hz)
 - Add a Wasm version
-- Add a disassembler and a assembler
+- Add a disassembler

 ## References